BiswanathBD/Green-Earth/README.md

 ### 5) Explain template literals in ES6.
 How are they different from string concatenation?

-        Template literals or template string is new way define string by using backticks (``) which support multiline string and can get values inside stings by using ${}.
+        Template literals or template string is a new way to define string by using backticks (``) which support multiline string and can get values inside stings by using ${}.
+It's make codes clean.

         - Example: const person = {
                 name: "Biswanath",